 • The Income Inclusion Rule (IIR) allows the jurisdiction of the MNC's ultimate parent company to use a top-up tax where foreign subsidiaries have not paid that minimum level of tax.

-Countries may also adopt a Domestic Minimum Tax (DMT).
+Countries could also adopt a Domestic Minimum Tax (DMT).
 This tax would operate instead of the other two measures, were they not to be implemented.
 It allows a top-up tax to be imposed in the country in which the undertaxed profits are generated.

 Will it affect me or my clients?